How to remove the ControlFraction adware?

 Malware Removal (Mac) | To eliminate possible malware infections, scan your Mac with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner. |

 MacWebService, Consumer Opinion, TotalConsoleSearch and AnalyzerSkill are some examples of other apps in the adware classification.
-They appear ordinary and harmless.
-Users are lured into download/installation and/or purchase with offers of a broad range of functionalities.
-However, the advertised features rarely work.
-This applies to practically all PUAs.
-The sole purpose of unwanted software is to generate revenue for the developers; hence, functionality and user safety are irrelevant.
-Instead of delivering on any promises, PUAs can run intrusive ad campaigns, hijack browsers, cause redirects and collect private data.
+They may seem normal and harmless, and users are lured into download/installation and/or purchase with offers of a broad range of functionality, however, the advertised features rarely work.

 How did ControlFraction install on my computer?

-PUAs are distributed through download/installation setups of other products.
-This false marketing method of packing regular software with unwanted or malicious additions - is called "bundling".
-Rushed downloads/installations (e.g. ignored terms, skipped steps and sections, etc.) - increase the risk of inadvertently allowing bundled content into the system.
-Intrusive adverts proliferate PUAs as well.
-When clicked on, they can execute scripts to download/install this software without user consent.
-Select PUAs have "official" promotional pages, from which they can be downloaded.
+PUAs are distributed through the download/installation set-ups of other products.
+This deceptive marketing method of packing regular software with unwanted or malicious additions is called "bundling".
+Rushing downloads/installations (e.g. ignoring terms, skipping steps and sections, etc.) increases the risk of inadvertently allowing bundled content into the system.

-How to avoid installation of potentially unwanted applications?
+How to avoid installation of potentially unwanted applications

-ControlFraction adware's installation folder:
+ControlFraction adware installation folder:

 Instant automatic Mac malware removal:

-Manual threat removal might be a lengthy and complicated process that requires advanced computer skills.
+Manual threat removal might be a lengthy and complicated process that requires advanced IT skills.
 Combo Cleaner is a professional automatic malware removal tool that is recommended to get rid of Mac malware.
 Download it by clicking the button below:

 ▼ DOWNLOAD Combo Cleaner for Mac

 By downloading any software listed on this website you agree to our Privacy Policy and Terms of Use.
 To use full-featured product, you have to purchase a license for Combo Cleaner.
-Limited three days free trial available.
+Limited seven days free trial available.
+Combo Cleaner is owned and operated by Rcs Lt, the parent company of PCRisk.com read more.

 Quick menu: